Abahani Limited Dhaka

-Abahani Limited Dhaka (আবাহনী লিমিটেড ঢাকা), also referred as Dhaka Abahani or Abahani Limited, is a Bangladeshi professional football club based in the Dhanmondi area of Dhaka, Bangladesh.
-The club currently competes in the Bangladesh Premier League, the top flight of Bangladeshi football.
+Abahani Limited Dhaka (আবাহনী লিমিটেড ঢাকা), also referred to as Dhaka Abahani or Abahani Limited, is a Bangladeshi professional football club based in the Dhanmondi area of Dhaka, Bangladesh.
+The club currently competes in the Bangladesh Football League, the top flight of Bangladeshi football.

 The club was founded as Abahani Krira Chakra (আবাহনী ক্রীড়া চক্র), through the re-organisation of Iqbal Sporting Club in 1972 by Sheikh Kamal, the eldest son of the first president of Bangladesh, Sheikh Mujibur Rahman.
 The club was converted into a Limited company in 1989.
 Abahani Limited Dhaka is regarded as one of the country's most renowned and well supported clubs.
-Since arriving in the domestic football scene, the club has formed a long enduring rivalry with the neighbouring Dhaka Mohammedan SC, known as the Dhaka Derby.
+Since emerging on the domestic football scene, the club has formed an enduring rivalry with the neighbouring Dhaka Mohammedan, known as the Dhaka Derby.

 Considered as one of the most decorated football clubs in Bangladesh.
 The club has won eleven Dhaka League titles, which was the highest tier in Bangladesh until 2006.
-Since the inception of the country's first professional league, they have achieved a record 6 Bangladesh Premier League titles.
+Since the inception of the country's first professional league, they have achieved a record 6 Bangladesh Football League titles.
 With 17 domestic league titles, they are the second most successful club in Bangladesh top-tier league history, with the first being rivals Dhaka Mohammedan SC.
 The club has won both Federation Cup (12 times) and the Independence Cup (2 times) trophies.
-They have also enjoyed success in both continental and subcontinental football, winning 3 trophies (Charms Cup, Bordoloi Trophy and Sait Nagjee Trophy) from India, while in 2019, Abhani became the first Bangladeshi club to reach the knockout stages of the AFC Cup.
+They have also enjoyed success in both continental and subcontinental football, winning 3 trophies (Charms Cup, Bordoloi Trophy and Sait Nagjee Trophy) from India, while in 2019, Abahani became the first Bangladeshi club to reach the knockout stages of the AFC Cup.

 History

 Iqbal Sporting Club (1964–1971)

 In 1964, after going through many legal implications, former Youth and Sports Secretary of Bangladesh Awami League, Harunur Rashid got hold of the Dhanmondi field in Road No. 19, which was owned by CNB (now known as PWD) back in East Pakistan.
 However, as an institution was needed to complete the transaction, in May 1966, Rashid established Abahani Samaj Kalyan Samiti, a social welfare association involved with sports, literature and culture.
 In 1968, Sheikh Mujibur Rahman's eldest son, Sheikh Kamal, got involved with Abahani following his father's request.
 After the 1971 Bangladesh Liberation War subsided, Kamal decided to create a new club in the newly liberated nation, then he learned of Iqbal Sporting Club, located in Mohammadpur, the Biharis who played at the club, had fled during the war.
 The club had already won the second-tier league before the war set about, however, they stopped all club activities the proceeding year due to the state of disarray the country was in.
 Kamal and co, reformed the club after being granted legal permission, and decided to use the club for Abahani's sports cycle.
-The reformed club, appointed Nazmul Haque as their first president, while Harunur Rashid and Mohammad Farooq served as the main secretary and football secretary respectively.
+The reformed club appointed Nazmul Haque as their first president, while Harunur Rashid and Mohammad Farooq served as the main secretary and football secretary, respectively.